For Students in the College

 - Sign language interpreters

 Supporting documentation regarding the existence and the nature of a student's disability is generally considered private.
 Accordingly, without written consent from the student and except as stipulated below, information contained in the disability file is kept confidential to the maximum extent possible.
 Disability-related information will also be kept separate from the student's academic record.
-Access to a student's disability file is limited to the local Disability Support Coordinator, the University Disability Resource Coordinator, and other University officials who require access to the information to perform their professional responsibilities, or who need access to protect the health or safety of the student or others.
+Access to a student's disability file is limited to the local access coordinator, the University disability resource coordinator, and other University officials who require access to the information to perform their professional responsibilities, or who need access to protect the health or safety of the student or others.

 Office Phone: (585) 275-9049